 Not necessarily but it you’re looking to host your sale elsewhere, be sure to get the necessary permissions from the landowner or your local council and always have your own safety in mind.
 There are some places garage sales just shouldn’t be.
 Like roundabouts, or footpaths, or inside an actual swimming pool.

-Setting up your sale listing should take just a minute or two of your time and once completed you’ll get access to promotional materials including posters, bunting, animations and more, created to help make your sale a rip-roaring success.
-Get creative with your sale name and what you’re offering at your sale – think special guests, music, entertainment and free giveaways.
+Registrations are open now.
+Setting up your sale listing takes no more than five minutes of your time and once completed you’ll get access to free promotional materials including posters, bunting and more, created to help make your sale a rip-roaring success and keep you safe on the Trail.

 And fear not, if things change, you can edit your sale at any time, simply by logging in to your Garage Sale Trail account.

 I CAN’T HOST A SALE OUTSIDE MY HOME.
 CAN I STILL BE INVOLVED?